vbifonixor/spa-starter-api/docs/SignIn.md

 **Sign In**
 ----
-Sign in users by generating a new access token based on their credentials.
+Authenticate users by generating an access token based on their credentials.

 * **URL**